gervariveiro/Chacra-Portfolio/readme.txt

 2-Once started, you can access the web from the browser.
 URL - localhost:8080

+3-You must connect the mongodb in the port localhost:27017/chacra

-3-The website has several sections where you can see information about the project.
+4-The website has several sections where you can see information about the project.
 You can login as administrator, create new users and change auction dates.

-4-For that you must register a new user, you can enter as administrator.
+5-For that you must register a new user, you can enter as administrator.

-5- In the src folder you can find all the content of the project.
+6- In the src folder you can find all the content of the project.
 Styles, server routes and views.

 Thank you very much for taking your time to check this project.
 I hope it can be of some use to new developers.